stevengt/stevengt.github.io/source/_posts/2015-08-13-unit-testing-with-openframeworks-in-xcode.markdown

 categories: XCode, OpenFrameworks, unit testing
 ---

 I had to struggle unnecessarily to set up unit testing with an OpenFrameworks project in Xcode.
-If you are inpatient like me and don't mind a bit of a hacky solution here are the steps I used.
+If you are impatient like me and don't mind a bit of a hacky solution here are the steps I used.

 <!-- more -->